What is modern medical acupuncture (Western medical

 What are your qualifications for teaching

-I am a conventionally qualified medical doctor who practises and teaches modern medical acupuncture.
-Until my retirement in 1998 I was consultant physician at the Royal London Hospital for Integrated Medicine (known then as the Royal London Homeopathic Hospital), which is a National Health Service hospital for the study and practice of various kinds of complementary medicine.
-I introduced an acupuncture service at the hospital in 1977 and it is still one of the main complementary treatments used there..
+I have practised acupuncture since 1977.
 I am a member of the British Medical Acupuncture Society and hold the Diploma in Medical Acupuncture (DipMedAc) awarded by the Society.
 I served on the Council of the Society for many years and am a past vice-president of it.
 I have published four acupuncture textbooks as well as many papers on acupuncture in peer-reviewed journals.
 I have contributed two chapters to Medical Acupuncture: A Western Scientific Approach (2nd edition): Elsevier 2016 and another to the Oxford Textbook of Musculoskeletal Medicine (2nd edition): OUP 2015.
 I have been holding acupuncture training courses since 1981; over 6000 health professionals have attended these courses.